Is Salary Transparency The Answer To Workplace Stress?

 For Walker, as a journalist, there’s an ethical obligation to it too.
 “We demand transparency from sources, we demand transparency from government entities… why can't we be transparent about what we make?” she says.
 “It'll help your women colleagues.
 It'll help your people of colour colleagues.
 It’ll help your colleagues who are younger achieve parity and equity in their workplaces.”

 It’s also a rejection of the conditions we’ve been forced to work under.
-Refinery29’s union, for example, has a separate Slack channel where R29 employees share their current salaries and pay journeys within the company.
-Other unionised media companies have their contracts — and their salary floors — public, so those in similar roles know what the least amount of money they should be making is.
 Buffer, a social media management platform for brands, has made their employees' salaries and their salary formula public in the hopes that other companies will follow suit.
 Sharing salaries has even become a TikTok trend, with people airing their current and former salaries out to their followers and their respective For You Pages.
 And many, like Walker, are taking to Twitter.

 Advertisement